novaleafoahu/leafvillagedocs/content/home/hero.md

 ---

-Welcome to Leafy Village, a collection of gardening notes about growing veggies, fruits, and fertilizers.
+Welcome to Leafy Village, a collection of gardening notes about veggies, fruits, fertilizers, and anything else related.
 Click the 'get started' link below to access the collection.
 Please drop a comment or suggestion.
 Any help greatly appreciated.
 These notes get updated often.